discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 If you got the opportunity to swap to Staff, <Skill name="Phantasmal Warlock"/> is gonna count as creating 4 Illusions for additional healing, especially when playing with <Item id="44947"/>.

-<Trait name="Illusionary Inspiration"/> can provide decent burst heal, if you manage your ressources wisely and the same applies on condition pressure, combined with <Skill name="Mantra of Resolve"/> or <Trait name="Sympathetic Visage"/>.
+<Trait name="Illusionary Inspiration"/> can provide decent burst heal, if you manage your ressources wisely and the same applies to condition pressure, combined with <Skill name="Mantra of Resolve"/> or <Trait name="Sympathetic Visage"/>.

 The remaining charges of <Skill name="Mantra of Recovery"/> can help due to <Trait name="Mender's Purity"/> and <Trait name="Restorative Illusions"/>.